V/STOL: History

-Props, proprotors and advanced rotorcraft
+Props, proprotors, and advanced rotorcraft

 The idea of vertical flight has been around for thousands of years, and sketches for a VTOL (helicopter) show up in Leonardo da Vinci's sketch book.
-Manned VTOL aircraft, in the form of primitive helicopters, first flew in 1907 but would take until after World War Two to perfect.
+Manned VTOL aircraft, in the form of primitive helicopters, first flew in 1907, but would take until after World War Two to be perfected.

-In addition to helicopter development, many approaches have been tried to develop practical aircraft with vertical take-off and landing capabilities including Henry Berliner's 1922–1925 experimental horizontal rotor fixed wing aircraft, and Nikola Tesla's 1928 patent and George Lehberger's 1930 patent for relatively impractical VTOL fixed wing airplanes with a tilting engines.
-In the late 1930s British aircraft designer Leslie Everett Baynes was issued a patent for the Baynes Heliplane, another tilt rotor aircraft.
-In 1941 German designer Heinrich Focke's began work on the Focke-Achgelis Fa 269, which had two rotors that tilted downward for vertical takeoff, but wartime bombing halted development.
+In addition to helicopter development, many approaches have been tried to develop practical aircraft with vertical take-off and landing capabilities, including Henry Berliner's 1922–1925 experimental horizontal-rotor fixed-wing aircraft, and Nikola Tesla's 1928 patent, and George Lehberger's 1930 patent for relatively impractical VTOL fixed wing airplanes with tilting engines.
+In the late 1930s, British aircraft designer Leslie Everett Baynes was issued a patent for the Baynes Heliplane, another tiltrotor aircraft.
+In 1941, German designer Heinrich Focke's began work on the Focke-Achgelis Fa 269, which had two rotors that tilted downward for vertical takeoff, but wartime bombing halted development.

 In May 1951, both Lockheed and Convair were awarded contracts in the attempt to design, construct, and test two experimental VTOL fighters.
 Lockheed produced the XFV, and Convair producing the Convair XFY Pogo.
 Both experimental programs proceeded to flight status and completed test flights 1954–1955, when the contracts were cancelled.
 Similarly, the Ryan X-13 Vertijet flew a series of test flights between 1955 and 1957, but also suffered the same fate.

-The use of vertical fans driven by engines was investigated in the 1950s.
-The US built an aircraft where the jet exhaust drove the fans, while British projects not built included fans driven by mechanical drives from the jet engines.
+In 1962, Lockheed built the XV-4 Hummingbird for the U.S. Army.
+It sought to "augment" available thrust by injecting the engine exhaust into an ejector pump in the fuselage.
+First flying vertically in 1963, it suffered a fatal crash in 1964.
+It was converted into the XV-4B Hummingbird for the U.S. Air Force as a testbed for separate, vertically mounted lift engines, similar to those used in the Yakovlev Yak-38 'Forger'.
+That plane flew and later crashed in 1969.
+The Ryan XV-5 Vertifan, which was also built for the U.S. Army at the same time as the Hummingbird, experimented with gas-driven lift fans.
+That plane used fans in the nose and each wing, covered by doors which resembled half garbage can lids when raised.
+However, it crashed twice, and proved to generate a disappointing amount of lift, and was difficult to transition to horizontal flight.